nimrods8/KITCTF-CTF-2022/README.md

 - Find another address already in the stack that we can slightly change to cause a beneficial code execution to us.

+*Testing for Static Stack Addresses* gdb is, by default, disabling ASLR, so we can see the static stack addresses there.
+By running `info proc mappings` we get:
+`0x7ffffffde000     0x7ffffffff000    0x21000        0x0  rwxp   [stack]`

+So, the stack starts at 0x7fffffffde000, is executable and ends 21,000 hex bytes later.
+The address of `buffer` on the stack, as we could see in our gdb, was *7fffffffe3d0*, but this address may be different on the server (due to different environment variables, for example).
+So we decided to try and (gently) "brute-force" the lower 2 bytes of the stack address and see if we get a favorable response from the server...
+But what's a favorable response?
+We know the server is using `socat` to wait for an incoming TCP connection and then run `main`.
+`main` is then reading information from `stdin` and writes it to `buffer`.
+We can tell when `main` stops executing if we look at the TCP connection, for example, using *Wireshark*: